Aiding in the biochemical diagnosis of Krabbe disease using whole blood specimens

 Newborn screening for Krabbe disease has been implemented in some states.
 The early (presymptomatic) identification and subsequent testing of infants at risk for Krabbe disease may be helpful in reducing the morbidity and mortality associated with this disease.
 While treatment is mostly supportive, hematopoietic stem cell transplantation has shown some success if performed prior to onset of neurologic damage.

-Reduced or absent GALC in leukocytes (GALCW / Galactocerebrosidase, Leukocytes) or dried blood spots (PLSD / Lysosomal and Peroxisomal Storage Disorders Screen, Blood Spot) along with psychosine analysis can indicate a diagnosis of Krabbe disease.
+Reduced or absent GALC in leukocytes (GALCW / Galactocerebrosidase, Leukocytes) or dried blood spots (PLSD / Lysosomal and Peroxisomal Disorders Screen, Blood Spot) along with elevated psychosine levels can indicate a diagnosis of Krabbe disease.
 Molecular sequencing of the GALC gene (KRABZ / Krabbe Disease, Full Gene Analysis and Large [30 kb] Deletion, Varies) allows for detection of the disease-causing variants in affected patients and carrier detection in family members.

 Individuals with a disease phenotype similar to Krabbe disease may have saposin A cofactor deficiency.
 Saposin A cofactor deficiency also results in elevated psychosine levels.
 Testing for this condition via molecular analysis of PSAP is useful in those with elevated psychosine and normal to moderately reduced GALC activity with normal molecular genetic GALC sequencing.